 "If the whipped goat cheese is feeling a little fancy for you (it's just goat cheese beaten together with a little Greek yogurt until creamy), just top the soup with crumbled goat cheese or Greek yogurt," Gerard adds.

-Cream-of-Mushroom Chicken & Wild Rice Soup
+Cream-of-Mushroom Chicken and Wild Rice Soup

 The key ingredients (cremini mushrooms and wild rice) in this creamy, keto soup give it an earthy richness; thyme, sweet onion, and caramelized garlic only add to its big flavor.
 Gerard also adds boneless, skinless chicken breasts and chicken broth for a protein-packed punch.
 Vegetarians, too, can enjoy this delicious medley by simply trading chicken for vegetable broth and omitting the shredded chicken.
 "Top with the reserved wild mushrooms—warm them if needed," she advises.